davedoesdev/mqlobber/README.md

 - `{String} [topic]` Which messages the client should no longer receive.
 If topic is `undefined` then the client will receive no more messages at all.

-- `{Function} [cb]` Optional function to call once the subscription has been made.
+- `{Function} [cb]` Optional function to call once the subscription has been removed.
 This will be passed the following argument:

   - `{Object} err` If an error occurred then details of the error, otherwise `null`'.

+  - `{Integer} n` The number of subscriptions removed.

 <sub>Go: [TOC](#tableofcontents) | [MQlobberServer.prototype](#toc_mqlobberserverprototype)</sub>